Konvt/pgbar/docs/QuickStart.md

 ##### Variable progress bar length
 In between the `Starting` and `Ending` elements is a progress indicator called the `Animation` (excluding `Starting` and `Ending`), which is variable in length.

-`pgbar` itself rarely probes platform-specific information, such as the width of the terminal.
-Therefore, if you want the progress bar to fill a row, or if the progress bar is too long and needs to be narrowed, you need to change the length of the progress indicator using the `bar_length()` method or the `pgbar::option::BarLength` wrapper.
+Each progress bar has a default initial length of 30 characters.
+If you want the progress bar to fill a row, or if the progress bar is too long and needs to be narrowed, you need to change the length of the progress indicator using the `bar_length()` method or the `pgbar::option::BarLength` wrapper.

 For the latter, directly use the corresponding interface to adjust the parameters;   The former requires a helper method to obtain the length of parts other than the progress indicator in order to correctly calculate the length just enough to fill a row with the progress bar.